ryo-ohki-node/sideshift-API-payment-integration/README.md

 ## Installation

 ### Package
-The package only require fs and sideshift API module to works Use this file from the repo: [sideshift-api-nodejs](https://github.com/ryo-ohki-node/sideshift-api-nodejs/sideshiftAPI.js)
+The package only requires the fs and sideshift API modules to work.
+Use this file from the repo: [sideshift-api-nodejs](https://github.com/ryo-ohki-node/sideshift-api-nodejs/sideshiftAPI.js)
 ```bash
 npm install fs
 ```

 ### Demo server
-Simple sample setting of how to use this Package on server and client side.
+Simple sample settings of how to use this package on server and client sides.

 ```bash
 npm install  https express pug fs